marmayogi/UTF8Map-Win/README.md

 ##### Mapping tables aNotoSansTamilMap and aLathaTamilMap.
 These tables are implemented as single-dimensional array of type short (refer `mapunicode.h`).
 The entries in these mapping tables are divided logically into 7 sections based on Unicode Blocks except one as follows:

 1. Based on Unicode Block for `Tamil` (U+0B80 to U+0BFF), there are 128 entries.
-The offset of this section is `zero` w.r.t. the beginning of array.
+The offset of this section is `zero` w.r.t. the beginning of mapping table.
 2. This is the only section which is not associated with any Code Block and this section belongs to Tamil Glyphs with no Unicode Points.
-There are 144 entries and the offset is `128` w.r.t. the beginning of array.
+There are 144 entries and the offset is `128` w.r.t. the beginning of mapping table.
 3. This section belongs to `Basic Latin` whose Unicode Block is from U+0000 to U+007F.
-There are 128 entries and the offset is `272` w.r.t. the beginning of array.
+There are 128 entries and the offset is `272` w.r.t. the beginning of mapping table.
 4. `Latin-1 Supplement` is associated with this section having Unicode Block is from U+0080 to U+00FF.
-There are 128 entries and the offset is `400` w.r.t. the beginning of array.
+There are 128 entries and the offset is `400` w.r.t. the beginning of mapping table.
 5. This section belongs to `Latin Extended-A` whose Unicode Block is from U+0100 to U+017F.
-There are 128 entries and the offset is `528` w.r.t. the beginning of array.
+There are 128 entries and the offset is `528` w.r.t. the beginning of mapping table.
 6. This section is for `General Punctuation` whose Unicode Block is from U+2000 to U+206F.
-There are 112 entries and the offset is `656` w.r.t. the beginning of array.
+There are 112 entries and the offset is `656` w.r.t. the beginning of mapping table.
 7. This section belongs to `Currency Symbols` whose Unicode Block is from U+20A0 to U+20CF.
-There are 48 entries and the offset is `768` w.r.t. the beginning of array.
+There are 48 entries and the offset is `768` w.r.t. the beginning of mapping table.

 Total number of entries in the table (single-dimensional array) is `128 + 144 + 128 + 128 + 128 + 112 + 48' = **816**.